12 Best Parenting Books Of All Time

 Then I have to talk about the book "Positive Discipline".
 Positive Discipline is a method of discipline that neither punishes nor indulges children.

-This book uses Adler's psychological principles to explain the reasons behind children's bad behaviors, and proposes a new concept "the most annoying child is often the child who needs love the most".
+This book uses Adler's psychological principles to explain the reasons behind children's bad behaviors, and proposes a new concept "The most annoying child is often the child who needs love the most".

 This is because there are wrong ideas and behavioral goals behind the children's bad behaviors, but the children are not aware of it and need to be recognized by adults to help the children change.